-I think of music as a piece of sculpture.
-Every single timbre, note, melody and chord should be carefully planned and molded to reach the desired form and contour
+I think of music as a piece of sculpture, carefully planned and molded to reach the desired form and contour

 For this song, inspired by some works by Lana del Rey, I produced a dense atmosphere based on sounds of guitars and a deep bass.

 With her soulful voice, Mercy Weiss created catchy and intertwined melodies that perfectly match the instruments’ harmony.

 Violin sounds give the necessary tension and beautiful orchestral crescendos, followed by bass and wind instruments that make counterpoints with the vocal melody.

 It all started with a clean bass sequence and wurlizer electric piano chords.
 Then I added a guitar solo, spacial flute sounds, an english horn and a drum machine.
 I sent this somehow melancholic base track to Mercy and she gave me back a wonderfully sultry melodic voice and seducing lyrics.
 I played the drums and almost everything again, added orchestra strings, harp, timpani, all this with lots of intertwined instrument voices.

 Inspired by the version of Anna Naklab feat.
 Alle Farben & Younotus

 Author: Reamonn (2000)